MurphyAmos/EnglishTo___/README.md

 - `pip3 install -U sphinx`
 ## How It Works

-This script takes a word and returns the translated word using the `translate` module.
+This script takes a word and returns the translated word using the `deep_translator` module.

 Example: